 Yes, all parents get frustrated.
 Children take a lot of time and energy.
-Parenting is even harder when you have problems in your own life, such as worries about your job, your bills or your relationships, or problems with alcohol or drugs.
+Parenting is even harder when you have problems in your own life.
+You may have worries about your job, your bills or your relationships.
+Or you may have problems with alcohol or drugs.
 To be a good parent, you have to first take care of yourself.
 That means getting help for your problems.

 What can I do when I feel frustrated?

 Take a break.
 Everyone needs a break from being a parent once in a while.
 If you have another adult in your family, take turns getting away.
 For example, have your partner stay with the children so you can visit friends.
 Take turns sleeping late on the weekends.
 If you’re a single parent, ask friends and relatives to help by running some errands for you or watching your child while you go out.

 I sometimes lose my temper.
 Does that mean I’m a bad parent?

 No, many parents lose their temper with their children.
 It’s okay to feel angry, but it’s not okay to take it out on your children.
 When you’re really angry, take a break.
 For example, take your children for a walk or call a friend to come help you.
 If you feel angry with your child almost every day or have trouble controlling your temper, get some help by talking to your family doctor.
 He or she can offer advice and give you resources to help you.
 There are support groups that can help parents, too.

 Spanking isn’t the best way to discipline children.
 The goal of discipline is to teach children self-control.
 Spanking may teach children to stop doing something out of fear.
 There are better ways to discipline children.

 One good way for infants and toddlers is called “redirecting.”
 When you redirect a child, you replace an unwanted (bad) behavior with an acceptable (good) behavior.
 For example, if throwing a ball inside the house is against the rules, take your child outside to throw the ball.